gpmorales/gpmorales/README.md

 #### 🎯 Incoming Software Engineer IC2 @ RII

-I am an Emory CS student with a near-perfect GPA.
-I consider myself a Backend specialist with Frontend expertise and strong DevOps experience.
-Currently working for RII, a defense & cybersecurity company, contributing to cutting-edge projects for the DoD and Combatant Commands.
-Experienced in building scalable systems, automating deployments, and optimizing cloud infrastructure.
+I'm an Emory CS student with a near-perfect GPA, specializing in backend development while also bringing frontend expertise and strong DevOps experience.
+Currently, I work at RII, a defense and cybersecurity company, where I contribute to cutting-edge projects for the DoD, Joint Staff, Combatant Commands, and the USAF.
+My experience includes building scalable systems, automating deployments, and optimizing cloud infrastructure.

 ## 🛠 Tech Stack